0xbageltoes/memo/README.md

 ### Cut & Paste
 ```
-Ctrl+W: Cut the word before the cursor, adding it to the clipboard
+Ctrl+W: Cut the word before the cursor
-Ctrl+K: Cut the part of the line after the cursor, adding it to the clipboard
+Ctrl+K: Cut the part of the line after the cursor
-Ctrl+U: Cut the part of the line before the cursor, adding it to the clipboard
+Ctrl+U: Cut the part of the line before the cursor
-Ctrl+Y: Paste the last thing you cut from the clipboard
+Ctrl+Y: Paste
 ```

 ### Capitalize